Rotel is a lightweight OpenTelemetry collector implemented in Rust.

 The Clickhouse exporter can be selected by passing --exporter clickhouse

 .
-The Clickhouse exporter only supports logs
+The Clickhouse exporter supports metrics,

 Option | Default | Options |